A mysterious man in a big hat and cloak discovered beneath Parliament. A cellar packed full of barrels of gunpowder.

-An obscure collection of images in our archive shed light on the people and places that contributed to the plot.
+An obscure collection of images in the Historic England Archive shed light on the people and places that contributed to the plot.
 They were taken in 1912 by an unknown photographer who must have been similarly intrigued by this (almost) explosive part of our history.

 2. Bushwood Hall, Warwickshire